mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 Historically, we have wanted to pigeonhole software engineering as a more familiar and well-known metaphor, similar to the construction of bridges or buildings.
 Civil engineering is predictable and familiar with millennia of history and experience.

-Computer scientists want to identify ourselves with such engineering and we look for similarities that **do not really exist** if we consider the very different reality of software development.
+Computer scientists want to identify ourselves with such engineering and we look for similarities that **don't really exist** if we consider the very different reality of software development.

 There are specific and unique attributes in software that make it **essentially** different from all known engineering: